Toyota Starlet: Fourth generation (P80; 1989)

 They were some special editions of 80-series sold in Europe such as 1.3 Jeans in the UK and Germany, 1.3 Dance in Switzerland, and 1.3 Westwood in Belgium, all of these are based on the 1.3 XLi.
 There was also a van model for certain markets where the tax structure suited such a model, without rear seating and often with blanked out windows in the rear.
 While van versions of earlier Starlets had always been available in Japan, changes in the tax system meant that the fourth generation Starlet was only sold as a passenger car in the home market.

 A minor facelift occurred in January 1992, with all Japanese models gaining fuel injection and the discontinuation of the X variant.
 A new front bumper and revised interior were installed, and the addition of a safety beam inside the doors were added for all models.
 The S, X Limited, Gi, and GT also gained a new rear center garnish.
-In Indonesia the new SE-G replaced the SE Limited.
-The SE-G has upmarket interior similar to the Japanese X Limited, and shares the redesigned tail lights and trunk garnish with the Gi and GT.
-For the Hong Kong market, the Japanese model Soleil L 5 door hatchback replaced the old 1.3 XL.
-The Starlet canvas top Si 1992 with folding canvas roof was offered in Hong Kong and certain European countries.
+For the 4WD models, the X Limited was only available as 5-door, the sporty S 4WD replaced the old 3-door X Limited.
+In Indonesia the new Starlet SE-G replaced the SE Limited.
+The SE-G has upmarket interior similar to the Japanese X Limited, and shares the redesigned tail-lights and trunk garnish with the Gi and GT.
+For the Hong Kong market, the Japanese model Soleil L 5-door hatchback replaced the old 1.3 XL.
+The Starlet Canvas Top with folding canvas roof was offered in Hong Kong and certain European countries.

-The Starlet EP81 participated in the WRC Acropolis Rally in Greece, and won the A5 class.
-The Starlet also competed in the Starlet One Make Race in Japan, the Indonesian Touring Car Championship, and rallies in the Caribbean.

 The second minor update was in May 1994 with new front end and tail lights.
 The full-wide rear garnish was removed.
 The hatch trunk now has smooth panel with small garnishes.
 The Gi and GT featured twin round headlights and mesh grille, also known as "quad" headlights.
 These minor changes were only extended to Japan, Hong Kong, Indonesia and New Zealand.
-Hong Kong received Japanese market Soleil L. The 1.3 SE and 1.3 SE-G continued in Indonesia, but the 1.0 XL was discontinued.
+For the Hong Kong market, the 5-door Soleil L continued, but the Canvas Top Si was removed.
+The Starlet 1.3 SE and 1.3 SE-G continued in Indonesia, but the 1.0 XL was discontinued.
 In New Zealand, the sporty 1.3 S was replaced by the new 1.3 GS.

 Production in Japan ended in December 1995, but continued in Indonesia until March 1998.
 The last 80-series in Indonesia was marketed as the "Fantastic Starlet" and nicknamed "turbo look", with sporty bumpers, grille, and hood from the Japanese Gi.
-At the beginning, the Starlet was offered in the mid-level SE and top-of-the line SE-G, but later the cheaper model was discontinued.
+At the beginning, the Fantastic Starlet was offered in the mid-level SE and top-of-the line SE-G, but later the cheaper model was discontinued.